microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/resources/application.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Representa um aplicativo.
-Qualquer aplicativo que terceirize a autenticação no Azure Active Directory (Azure AD) deve estar registrado em um diretório.
-O registro do aplicativo envolve informar o Azure AD sobre seu aplicativo, incluindo a URL onde ele está localizado, a URL para enviar respostas após a autenticação, o URI para identificar seu aplicativo e muito mais.
-Para saber mais, confira [Noções básicas de como registrar um aplicativo no Azure AD](/azure/active-directory/develop/authentication-vs-authorization#basics-of-registering-an-application-in-azure-ad).
-Herda de [directoryObject](directoryobject.md).
+Represents an application.
+Any application that outsources authentication to Azure Active Directory (Azure AD) must be registered in a directory.
+Application registration involves telling Azure AD about your application, including the URL where it's located, the URL to send replies after authentication, the URI to identify your application, and more.
+For more information, see [Basics of Registering an Application in Azure AD](/azure/active-directory/develop/authentication-vs-authorization#basics-of-registering-an-application-in-azure-ad).
+Inherits from [directoryObject](directoryobject.md).

 > [!Note]
 > Atualmente, as alterações no tipo de recurso do aplicativo estão em desenvolvimento.
 Para saber mais, confira [Problemas conhecidos do Microsoft Graph](/graph/known-issues#application-and-serviceprincipal-api-changes).